KennyTech/csci3055u-project-template/README.md

 ```

 Note the function parameter having a declaration type (int).
-Also note (if x == 0) 1, this is an inferred return type thanks to Scala's syntactic flexibility.
+Also note (if x == 0) 1, returns 1, this is an inferred return type thanks to Scala's syntactic flexibility.

 ## About the tools